 Over and above, it can be seen that both Montessori and regular education are both formats of learning but they significantly vary in multiple respects as explained above.

-The other defining difference between Montessori and regular learning is that education is regarded as a joyful experience of discovery which helps to cultivate confidence, motivation as well as development of the passion for learning.
+The other defining Difference between Montessori and Regular school learning is that education is regarded as a joyful experience of discovery which helps to cultivate confidence, motivation as well as the development of the passion for learning.

-In Montessori learning, the children are encouraged to utilize all their senses instead of just listening, reading or viewing as given priority in conventional learning.
-The other problem is that children are encouraged to learn on their own speed in Montessori classes while in regular classes, the children are expected to adhere to the same pace.
+In Montessori learning, the children are encouraged to utilize all their senses instead of just listening, reading, or viewing as a given priority in conventional learning.
+The other problem is that children are encouraged to learn at their own speed in Montessori classes while in regular classes, the children are expected to adhere to the same pace.